Awak Kuier: Personal life

 She was born in Cairo, Egypt and is of South Sudanese origin.
 She moved to Finland as a refugee with her family when she was two years old, first settling in the city of Kotka.
 Today, her family has settled in the coastal town of Uusikaupunki and she holds dual Finnish and Egyptian citizenship.
 She speaks Italian, Arabic, Finnish, and English.
 Kuier has four older brothers and her parents are Jehovah's Witnesses.
+Kuier and her family are close friends with Federiko Federiko and his family, who share a similar background.